ruchirkulkarni22/explora-ai/README.md

 ---

+## Privacy & Security

+We understand your project documents contain sensitive information.
+**Explora AI** is built with **privacy-first architecture**:

+- All uploaded content is anonymized before processing.
+- Confidential stakeholder and company information is replaced with untraceable codes.
+- A **redaction key** is saved locally, enabling you to de-anonymize the final output when needed.

+---

 ## Explora AI in the ERP Implementation Lifecycle

 Explora AI isn’t just a set of tools—it’s a **partner** that adds value at every critical stage.